The Laravel Content Management Framework.

-Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind:
+Sharp is a content management framework built for Laravel, a toolset which provides help to build a CMS section in a website, with some rules in mind:

-A Sharp instance for a demo project is online here: sharp.code16.fr/sharp/.
+A Sharp instance for a demo project is available online here: sharp.code16.fr/sharp/.

 (Data of this demo is reset each hour)